Docs Evidence, Boundary

 Documentary evidence: Witness Statements

-This page presents a check list of the docuemnts that should be gathered in preparation for an investigation into the exact location of a boundary.
+This page presents a check list of the documents that should be gathered in preparation for an investigation into the exact location of a boundary.
 Not every type of document will necessarily be relevant to every case, and in many cases a vital document may no longer be available, or may at least be inaccessible to you.

 Physical Evidence for boundaries

 1. Physical features.
 There is no class of physical feature that can claim to be an absolute indicator of the position of a boundary.
 The party wall comes closest, and it is generally safe to assume that the boundary between two semi-detached properties runs along the centre of the party wall that joins them.
 However, there are many instances of an apparent terrace of commercial buildings in a city centre where the boundary does not run along the centre of the party wall.
-This is because the supposed party wall is actually the end wall of an older property against which a newer property has been built: ownership of the whole wall remains with the older building.
+This is because the supposed party wall is actually the end wall of an older property against which a newer property has later been built: ownership of the whole wall remains with the older building.
 The boundary thus runs along one side, and not along the centre, of the wall that joins these two buildings.
 See the Walls & boundaries page for a diagram illustrating this.

 • testing any dimensions found in the title deeds;